rafael-g-depaulo/obsidian-vault/Programming/AWS/CLI.md

 ```

 ## SAWS
-[saws](https://github.com/donnemartin/saws) is a cli app to use aws's cli. look!
+[saws](https://github.com/donnemartin/saws) is a cli app to use aws's cli. look

+### WARNING: this is only compatible with the v1 cli. don't use with v2

 ![[687474703a2f2f692e696d6775722e636f6d2f767a43357a6d412e676966.gif]]

 ## CLI login